 Detail here emergency evacuation details for visitors as well as the event team and contractors, including car parks.
 Also provide Assumption of Control details in case of a major incident.
-Evacuation plans should also be considered for people with disabilities.
-These may need to be created on a person-by-person basis (and could be done with the dedicated accessibility officer) as the access requirements for each person with a disability may differ.

 You can refer to these on the site map and provide further details in the appendix.